🚀 Motivation: Why a Vision-Centric Survey?

 - Visual Quality: Assess the visual consistency of the simulation.

-- Dynamics Fidelity: Probe the model's adherence to physical laws.
+- Dynamics plausibility: Probe the model's adherence to physical laws.

-- Task Execution: Measure model's overall effectiveness in downstream tasks.
+- Task Performance: Measure model's overall effectiveness in downstream tasks.

 Table 2: Summary of evaluation metrics for VWMs.